olga24912/SGTK/README.md

 `-o` (or `--local_output_dir`) ` <output_dir> `
-Specify the output directory.
+Output directory.
 The default output directory is  "./".

 `-c` (or `--contig`) ` <file_name> `